Zac Shaw: Biography

 In December 2017, Shaw was announced as one of eighteen para-athletes that had been selected to represent England at the 2018 Commonwealth Games due to be held in Australia's Gold Coast.
 He visited a Tenerife training camp in January 2018 to prepare to the Games.
 He competed in the T12 100m at the Gold Coast, running second in his heat behind Hilton Langenhoven, but did not progress to the final.

 In June 2022, he was named in the 72-member squad selected to represent England in athletics at the 2022 Commonwealth Games in Birmingham.
-He will compete in the T12 100m.
+He went on to win a Silver medal in the T12 100m in front of a packed home crowd.
 He was a batonbearer in the Queen's Baton Relay when it visited Hull, Yorkshire, on 13 July 2022.

+Shaw won World medals at the 2023 World Para Athletics Championships in Paris.
+He won Bronze in the T12 100m and Silver in the 4x100m Universal Relay.
+He repeated this again at the 2024 World Para Athletics Championships in Kobe, Japan.
+He won Bronze in the t12 100m and Silver in the 4x100m Universal Relay.

+Zac is coached in Loughborough by former Commonwealth Games 200m champion Leon Baptiste.

+Alongside his work for Cyber-Duck a CACI business, Zac does charitable work.
+He is a Patron for Macular Society and an ambassador for Epilepsy Action.
+He also sits on the athlete panels for England Athletics and UK Athletics athlete commission.

+In late 2023, Shaw signed his first professional contract with Puma (brand).
+He is currently an active Puma (brand) ambassador and athlete.
+Shaw is Puma (brand)’s only Para-athletics athlete within Great Britain.

+Zac was selected in the 33 strong Para-athletics team for Great Britain at the 2024 Summer Paralympics in Paris, France.

+At the Paralympic Games Shaw won a bronze medal in the T12 100 metres, following the disqualification of Serkan Yıldırım.
+He then went on to compete in the Universal relay, alongside Jonnie Peacock, Ali Smith (athlete) and Sammi Kinghorn, winning the silver medal.